iamdevlinph/react-snackbar-toast/README.md

 Options object can be passed to customize the Snackbar.
 This option can be passed with useSnackbar(node, options):

-    autoDismissTime: Used to give auto dismissal time for snackbar.
+    autoDismissTime:(number) Used to give auto dismissal time for snackbar.
 By Default it is 3000ms. addToast('Hey', {autoDismissTime: 10000});

-    autoDismiss: To disable auto dismissal of snackbar. addToast('Hey', {autoDismiss: false});
+    autoDismiss:(Boolean) To disable auto dismissal of snackbar. addToast('Hey', {autoDismiss: false});

-    icon: To provide custom icon for snackbar. addToast('Hey', {icon: 'http://www.img.com/img});
+    icon:(string) To provide custom icon for snackbar. addToast('Hey', {icon: 'http://www.img.com/img});

-    type: Two types 'success' and 'error'.
+    type:(string) Two types 'success' and 'error'.
           addToast('Hey', {autoDismiss: false, type: 'success'})

-    className: adds the custom className to snackbar. addToast('Hey', {className: 'customClass'})
+    className:(string) adds the custom className to snackbar. addToast('Hey', {className: 'customClass'})

+    closeButton:(Boolean) adds the close button to snackbar. addToast('Hey', {closeButton: true})

+    closeIcon:(string) To provide custom icon to close button. addToast('Hey, How are you today?', {closeButton: true, closeIcon: 'http://www.img.com/img});

-    component: We can custom component for snackabr. addToast(<somecomponent/>)
+    component:(ReactNode) We can custom component for snackabr. addToast(<somecomponent/>)

-    retry: To show retry button in snackbar. addToast('something wrong', {autoDismiss: false, type: 'error', retry: () => {//do retry here}} )
+    retry:(Function) To show retry button in snackbar. addToast('something wrong', {autoDismiss: false, type: 'error', retry: () => {//do retry here}} )